Aristotle’s Model of Communication: 5 Components with Examples

 For example, the United States Presidential Debates 2024 is the best example of using Aristotle’s Rhetorical Triangle.
 Trump and Kamala Harris joined the argumentative debate on October 1 sponsored by ABC.
 The political debates are the best context for applying Aristotle’s Rhetorical Triangle to persuade voters and followers.

 Aristotle emphasized the speaker’s role in convincing the audience in his model.
 Therefore, it benefits anyone looking to develop their public speaking abilities.
 The Aristotelian model holds that the speaker must be aware of their intended audience.
-The speakers should prepare their speech based on the audience’s socioeconomic status, educational background, etc.
+The speakers should tailor their speeches to the audience’s socioeconomic status, educational background, and other relevant factors.

 Aristotle’s model explains how to gain more supporters through a persuasive speech about a sports team.